azazlife/awesome-stars/README.md

 ## CSS

+* [bootstrap-sidebar](https://github.com/asyraf9/bootstrap-sidebar) - A responsive sidebar plugin for bootstrap 3. if your menus are too big to fit into a horizontal menubar, or you need to have a responsive sidebar that is compatible with bootstrap, then this is the plugin for you.
+* [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 * [streamdataio-js](https://github.com/streamdataio/streamdataio-js) - Streamdata.io Javascript package containing SDK, documentation and sample applications
 * [echoes-ng2](https://github.com/orizens/echoes-ng2) - Echoes Player build with angular2 (ported from ng1 version - http://echotu.be )
 * [material-design-icons](https://github.com/google/material-design-icons) - Material Design icons by Google